mcolvin/mcolvin.github.io/_posts/2020-07-28-weekly-meetings.md

 each week you can copy and paste your previous week's information and update it quickly.
-It is not intended to micromanage folks but to assist me in how I need to prioritize and allocate my time as it provides a quick reference as to what is needed from me.
+It is not intended to micromanage folks but to assist me in how I need to prioritize and allocate my time as it provides a quick reference as to what is needed from me and what to expect from you.

 The template has 4 sections.
 It is intended that you stick to the format and sections but if you think a modification is needed we can discuss.